ThisPenguinLovesYou/tag-security/assessments/projects/openfga/self-assessment.md

 ### Goals

-* Provide developers a flexible way to implement authorization in their applications.
+* Simplify and standardize authorization processes, making them more accessible and interchangeable across various applications and systems.

+* Establish patterns and standards for externalized authorization.

+* Create architectural patterns, terminologies, and protocols that enable interoperability among different authorization systems.

-* Provide a high performance and scalable authorization service that can be used in any application component.
+* Deliver an authorization service for any application component.

-* Allow centralized authorization decisions, decoupling policy enforcement from decision making.
-Allows different teams to implement authorization using a common framework that can be used in any application component.
+* For a shared environment, enable cetralized autorization decisions and permits diverse teams to implement authorization using a shared framework across various application components.

-* Not to be coupled to any authentication technology.
-It only requires a way to identify the subject of the authorization (user, application, device, etc).

 ### Non-Goals